teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

 Every response is timestamped via `generatedAt` so automation can detect stale data.

+### Worker Pool Degradation

+- The admin config page now exposes **Worker Pool Degradation** (enabled by default).
+When utilization stays above ~90% or the worker queue keeps growing, Guardrails halves the effective `parallelThreads` (and eventually drops to one) so nodes can recover without manual intervention.
+- Disable the toggle if you are performing controlled perf tests or want the previous “always parallel” behaviour.
+Re-enabling immediately reapplies the adaptive cap during the next review.
+- Each degraded run emits a `config.workerDegradation` progress event plus the `config.workerDegradationActive` gauge inside `/metrics`, so dashboards and alerts can surface when the safety net is taking effect.

 ## 2. Queue Saturation Playbook

 1. **Check `/metrics` for queue saturation:** `ai.queue.availableSlots` = 0 or `ai.queue.waiting` steadily increasing indicates saturation.